Infineon/deepcraft-starter-models/AnomalousVibrationDetection/README.md

   **5. Going to the production board system**

 Last step is to move to the actual final production setup.
 The production system will likely have the MCU placed on a board inside the machine and the IMU sensor in a specific position, not necessarly the same one of the prorotyping phase.
-If you can replicate this conditions during prototyping phase, you will be able to deliver the same model also on the production board.
+If you can go as close as possible to production conditions during prototyping phase, you will be able to deliver the same model also on the production board with little-to-no additional training or data needed.
 If this is not the case, you might need to do a new data collection step to allow the model to learn the nuances of the final setup.
 Follow again steps 2, 3 and 4 also for the production setup to reach a functioning application.

+You may also leverage Deepcraft Studio's Transfer Learning features for fine-tuning the prototype model to production data.
+This could lead to better results and faster go-to-production times, but the usage of Transfer Learning is recommended only to experienced ML users.

-All subsequent ML system lifetime monitoring procedures must be defined and implemented by you according to you needs, requirements and targets.
+**Note:** All subsequent ML system lifetime monitoring procedures must be defined and implemented by you according to you needs, requirements and targets.

 ## Help & Support